What is the Racial Equity Action Institute?

 - Everyone benefits from a more just, equitable system.

-- Current and historic policies driving dramatic inequality in the region
+- Current and historic policies driving dramatic inequality in our regions

 - Discussing race, racism, and racial equity continues to be an enduring challenge

-- Increased interest and action in multiple sectors to address race and racial equity
+- Increased interest and action in multiple sectors to address race, racism, and racial equity

 - Desire to act together, as a cohesive community

-- A space to learn from each other and to craft and try out approaches to the challenge of cultivating/advancing racial equity within our organizations
+- A space to learn from each other and to craft and try out approaches to the challenge of advancing racial equity, diversity, and inclusion (REDI) within our institutions

-- Tools, resources, and knowledge on to advance racial equity--personally, institutionally, and in our communities
+- Tools, resources, and knowledge to advance REDI--personally, institutionally, and in our communities

-- Participants will see a shift in their personal, institutional, and community perspectives on racial equity
+- A shift in your personal, interpersonal, institutional, and structural perspectives on REDI

 What is the cost of participation?

-- Are responsible for the implementation of racial equity and DEI efforts at their current institution and have a minimum of 2 years of overall experience working on these issues;
+- Participants are responsible for the implementation of racial equity, diversity, and inclusion efforts at their current institution and have a minimum of 2 years of overall experience working on these issues;

 - Understand their institution’s operations, systems, programs, and leadership structure, and have a level of influence/authority to introduce new ideas, programs, etc;

-- Embrace reflection and are open to being challenged/inspired by new/different ideas on practicing racial equity and DEI work;
+- Embrace reflection and are open to being challenged/inspired by new/different ideas on practicing racial equity, diversity, and inclusion;

 - Seek a space to connect with others for support, to build relationships, and to problem-solve on racial equity challenges.

-What’s the difference between the REA Institute and other racial equity trainings/programs?
+What’s the difference between REAI and other racial equity trainings/programs?

-- The REA Institute is multi-sector cohort focused on bringing racial equity specialists and leaders together from the philanthropy, government, business, and nonprofit sectors
+- REAI is multi-sector cohort focused on bringing racial equity specialists and leaders together from the philanthropy, government, business, and nonprofit sectors

-- Targeted to people responsible for implementing and engaging in racial equity and DEI work within an institution
+- Targeted to people responsible for implementing and engaging in racial equity, diversity, and inclusion efforts within an institution

 What will participants do?

-- Develop a shared understanding of the racial inequities in the region and how our respective sectors have been thinking about, discussing, and practicing racial equity
+- Develop an understanding of how to operationalize racial equity and how our respective sectors have been thinking about, discussing, and practicing racial equity

 - Craft, test, and refine solutions to shared challenges

-- Engage with each other across sectors and form partnerships to seed future work together
+- Engage and learn with each other across sectors and build relationships to seed future work together

 Who else is participating in the cohort?

-The cohort will welcome 15-20 racial equity and DEI specialists and influencers from philanthropy, government, business, and nonprofit sectors
+The NCG and SCG cohorts will each have 20-22 racial equity and DEI specialists and influencers from philanthropy, government, business, and nonprofit sectors.